DanArmstrong124/simon/README.md

 - High Score:
     - This is a feature that is at the top of the screen, and will change once the user has beaten the previous score they have achieved in their web session.
+        - EASY: This difficulty goes up to round 10, with the use of 2 colours.
+        - NORMAL: This difficulty goes up to round 20, with the use of 4 colours.
+        - HARD: This difficulty goes up to round 50, with the use of 4 colours.
+        - EXTREME: This difficulty goes up to round 50, with the use of 6 colours.

 - High Score Info Button:
     - This little button sits nicely next to the High Score Text and just gives a breif overview on how they have gained their high score and what they are on now.